fwd/database/readme.md

 <h1 align="center">@fwd/database 💿</h1>

-> A NodeJS package that exposes a simple JSON database.
+> A NodeJS package provides a local JSON database and remote JSON storage (with the same API) hosted on cloudjson.io.

 ## Install